jimmyislive/blog/content/posts/statics3.md

 }
 {{< / highlight >}}

-As you can see above, it sets the ACL of the bucket to be `public-read` which allows the world to be able to read it's content.
-Remember that the content uploaded to that bucket will have to have it's Content-Type set appropriately to html/css etc, else you will get interesting error messages.
+As you can see above, it sets the ACL of the bucket to be `public-read` which allows the world to be able to read its content.
+Remember that the content uploaded to that bucket will have to have its Content-Type set appropriately to html/css etc, else you will get interesting error messages.

-After applying terraform, you should be able to see your site at `http://{namespace}-demos3staticweb.s3-website-us-west-2.amazonaws.com`. e.g. you can see the exaple I uploaded [here](http://jimmyislive-demos3staticweb.s3-website-us-west-2.amazonaws.com).
+After applying terraform, you should be able to see your site at `http://{namespace}-demos3staticweb.s3-website-us-west-2.amazonaws.com`. e.g. you can see the example I uploaded [here](http://jimmyislive-demos3staticweb.s3-website-us-west-2.amazonaws.com).

 Instructions and details are on [github](https://github.com/jimmyislive/demoS3staticweb)